-The Company has access to £75 million under a five-year committed revolving credit facility provided by Lloyds Bank plc, The Royal Bank of Scotland plc and Abbey National Treasury Services plc., which expires on 30 April 2020.
-In addition, the Company has access to further short-term borrowing facilities provided by YEG and to a £19 million overdraft facility provided by Lloyds Bank plc, which is reviewed annually; these borrowings are repayable on demand.
-At 31 March 2020, the Company had available £82.8m (2019: £66.0m) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
+The Company has access to a £75 million revolving credit facility provided by Lloyds Bank plc, National Westminster Bank plc, and Santander UK plc.
+This facility was amended and restated in October 2019 for a period of three years, with two 1 year extension options.
+In addition, the Company has access to further short-term borrowing facilities provided by YEG and to a £19 million overdraft facility provided by Lloyds Bank plc, which is reviewed annually, these borrowings are repayable on demand.
+At 31 March 2020, the Company had available £82.8million (2019: £45.0million) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.